postman-open-technologies/linting-rules/_rules/servers-description.md

     x-tags:
         - metadata
         - it
-    description: Servers must have a description.
+    description: "Servers must have a description."
-    message: Server {{path}} must have a description.
     given:
         - $.servers[*]
         - $.paths..servers